-(3) The amounts set forth in this column for fiscal 2020 represent (i) the Company's matching contributions to the Company's 401(k) plan for Ms. Goldstein and Mr. Emerson, (ii) medical, dental and vision expense reimbursements made pursuant to the Company's MERP, (iii) a club membership fee paid by the Company on behalf of Mr. Zelnick, used primarily for general corporate and corporate development purposes, (iv) a parking spot for Mr. Zelnick at the Company's offices located at 110 West 44th Street, New York, 10036 paid for by the Company, and (v) fees for home security measures for Mr. Zelnick in an amount equal to \$56,555.16 paid for by the Company associated with the home security measures is determined based upon the amount paid by the Company to the applicable outside security provider.
+(3) The amounts set forth in this column for fiscal 2021 represent (i) the Company's matching contributions to the Company's 401(k) plan for Ms. Goldstein and Mr. Emerson, (ii) dental, vision and hospital indemnity expense reimbursements made pursuant to the Company's ESB, (iii) a club membership fee paid by the Company on behalf of Mr. Zelnick, used primarily for general corporate and corporate development purposes, (iv) a parking spot for Mr. Zelnick at the Company's offices located at 110 West 44th Street, New York, New York, 10036 paid for by the Company, and (v) fees for home security measures for Mr. Zelnick in an amount equal to \$120,785 paid for by the Company.
+The incremental cost to the Company associated with the home security measures is determined based upon the amount paid by the Company to the applicable outside security provider.

 (4) As discussed in more detail below, Messrs.
-Zelnick and Slatoff were compensated for their respective services to the Company during fiscal years 2020, 2019 and 2018 pursuant to the 2014 Management Agreement and the 2017 Management Agreement.
-The provisions of the 2014 Management Agreement and the 2017 Management Agreement and the 2017 Management Agreement and the 2017 Management Agreement establish the payments and benefits to which ZelnickMedia is entitled as consideration for providing the services set forth therein.
+Zelnick and Slatoff were compensated for their respective services to the Company during fiscal years 2021, 2020 and 2019 pursuant to the 2017 Management Agreement.
+The provisions of the 2017 Management Agreement establish the payments and benefits to which ZelnickMedia is entitled as consideration for providing the services set forth therein.
 In general, in connection with their provision of services to the Company, the actual amount of compensation received by Messrs.
-Zelnick and Slatoff is determined in the sole discretion of ZelnickMedia and without the Company's knowledge, except that, under the terms of both the 2014 Management Agreement and the 2017 Management Agreement, Mr. Zelnick may not receive more than 60% of the payments and benefits made to ZelnickMedia.
+Zelnick and Slatoff is determined in the sole discretion of ZelnickMedia and without the Company's knowledge, except that, under the terms of the 2017 Management Agreement, Mr. Zelnick may not receive more than 60% of the payments and benefits made to ZelnickMedia and Mr. Slatoff may not receive more than 40% of the payments and benefits made to ZelnickMedia.